Cloaking In SEO: An Ultimate Guide

 • Submit The URL To A Cloaking Checker

 Another common technique is to submit the URL of a page suspected.
-And check it with a cloaking checker tool like Sitechecker etc.
+Check it with a cloaking checker tool like Sitechecker, etc.

 These tools can analyze the site and provide information on whether it contains cloaking and other black hat tactics.